 Country reopenings continue and Wild Images tours resume

 As time passes since the pandemic started, and a chunk of our lives go with it, it has become obvious that quite a number of you are getting pretty desperate to get out into the world again and start taking photographs.
 Probably plenty of you felt like we did – like trapped Tigers patrolling their compound.
-Thankfully, we have now started to travel again, mainly in Africa.
+Thankfully, we have now started to travel again, mainly in Africa and Latin America.
 It is like seeing the sunrise after a long, dark night.

 Progress with border opening was glacial until June, but since then things have greatly changed.
 Borders have reopened throughout much of Europe and a considerable number of other countries have already reopened.
-Senegal, Ghana, Sao Tomé & Príncipe, Ethiopia, Kenya, Tanzania, Uganda, Zambia, Namibia, South Africa, Mauritius and Réunion, Turkey, Cyprus, Cambodia, Mexico, Costa Rica, Colombia, Ecuador, Peru, Brazil, Bolivia, Jamaica, Cuba, the Dominican Republic, the Bahamas and the islands of the Lesser Antilles are examples of places that have already reopened.
+Senegal, Ghana, Sao Tomé & Príncipe, Ethiopia, Kenya, Tanzania, Uganda, Zambia, Namibia, South Africa, Turkey, Cyprus, Cambodia, Mexico, Costa Rica, Panama, Colombia, Ecuador, Peru, Brazil, Bolivia, Chile, Jamaica, Cuba, the Dominican Republic, the Bahamas and the islands of the Lesser Antilles are examples of places that have already reopened.
 The summer saw our first Wild Images clients go on tour since March, which was quite a milestone.
-More countries will reopen over the next 6 months.
+More countries will reopen over time.